albar965/littlenavmap-manual/src/en/ROUTECALC.rst

 Calculate from departure to destination
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Calculates a flight plan between start and destination.
+Calculates a flight plan between departure and destination.

 The dialog header will show a red error message if the flight plan is not valid for calculation.
 Hover the mouse cursor over the message or click it for details.

 Procedures are not affected by this calculation method.
 The route will be built from SID exit to
 STAR or approach entry, if present.

+The selected cruise altitude will be used to find airways with suitable restrictions.

 .. _routecalc-selection: